Glossary of Computer Vision Function Types

-- Image tagging: Similar to image classification, image tagging categorizes images.
-The difference is that image tagging is a type of multi-label classification — one piece of image data can belong to multiple categories.
+- Image tagging: Image tagging is another term that you can use to describe multi-label image classification.
+In image tagging, one image can be tagged with multiple labels.
 For example, if you have a photo of a dress that’s multiple colors, image tagging allows you to identify more than one color in the dress and tag it with all of the respective labels (e.g., green, red, and yellow).

 - Semantic image search: Semantic image search lets you use either an image or text string to search for a certain object within a gallery of images.
 For example, you can search “green dress” to find all of the green dresses within a database of images.

 - Semantic segmentation: Semantic segmentation breaks down the pixels of an image to determine what each pixel is.
 It identifies all of the pixels in an image and then tags them based on what category (i.e., object) they are.
 Semantic segmentation is particularly important for self-driving cars.
 Self-driving cars need to be able to accurately identify the drivable surface.
 Semantic segmentation functions look at each pixel of an image to determine: Is this pixel part of the road?
 A pedestrian?
 A street sign?
 Tagging what’s in front of and around the car with these labels tells the car where it can and can’t drive.